 Hostile vehicle measures

-In Windsor, our teams built the footings for hostile vehicle measures – gates which can swing shut if necessary.
+In Windsor, our teams built the footings for hostile vehicle measures (HVM) – gates which can swing shut if necessary.
 The requirement was for something that looks decorative but is almost impossible to drive through.
 We dug deep foundations under the footway and reinstated seamlessly.
 A single slab was left loose for the gate installation, and then fixed in place once the gate contractor had installed the superstructure.

 Keeping everyone safe